MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-key-tenant-level.md

 Yes, you can.
 Customer Key for Microsoft 365 public preview enables you to assign a Data Encryption Policy (DEP) at the tenant level.
 All your mailboxes, encrypted or not, will be encrypted using the tenant level DEP.
 Your mailboxes that are already encrypted by Customer Key continue to be encrypted using the more granular mailbox level policy.
 These mailboxes will have both layers of encryption.

 If you want, you can choose to have your mailboxes encrypted only by the tenant level key.
 First, you'll need to assigning a $NULL policy to your mailboxes.
 Assigning the NULL policy removes the existing mailbox level policy.
 The service then applies the tenant-wide default policy to those mailboxes.
-In other words, the mailboxes are rewrapped using Customer Key for Microsoft 365 tenant level policy if you create one.
+The mailboxes are rewrapped using the Customer Key for Microsoft 365 tenant level policy.

 ## Related articles: